Raglan, New Zealand: Walking

 The Raglan bus carries bikes.
-In summer it runs here to Manu Bay.
+Some buses run here to Manu Bay.

 Cycling

 Several sections of a Town2Surf cycle lane have been built, which will link the town with Ngarunui Beach, and Te Ara Kākāriki Ocean Trails opened on 3 December 2016, providing about 4 km of mountain bike trails in a pine forest on Wainui Reserve.
 A 43 km to 85 km bike race, mainly on gravel roads around Mt Karioi, took place each July, from 2009 to 2021 and revived in 2025.
 About 21 km from Raglan, Pipiwharauroa Way has 9 km of cycle/walking track, which links to a very difficult 7 km paper road to Waitetuna.

 Environment

 Whāingaroa has a high proportion of environmentalists, as evidenced by the existence of several high-profile environmental groups.
 The proportion of environmentalists in Raglan is indicated by the size of the Green Party vote, which was 28% in 2011 and rose to 30% in 2014 (266 of 867 in the Taranaki-King Country constituency vote and 40 of 152 in Hauraki-Waikato).
 In 2017 it dropped to 20% (433), but the Labour vote rose from 18% to 40% (872), when Labour also highlighted environmental issues.